MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/python.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

 You can use Azure Pipelines to build, test, and deploy Python apps and scripts as part of your CI/CD system.
 This article focuses on creating a basic pipeline.
 This quickstart walks through how to create a simple Flask app with three pages that use a common base template and deploy it with Azure DevOps.

+You don't have to set up anything for Azure Pipelines to build Python projects.
+Python is preinstalled on [Microsoft-hosted build agents](../agents/hosted.md) for Linux, macOS, or Windows.
+To see which Python versions are preinstalled, see [Use a Microsoft-hosted agent](../agents/hosted.md#software).

+To learn about configuring Python in pipelines, see [Customize Python](customize-python.md).

 If you want a more complex example, see [Use CI/CD to deploy a Python web app to Azure App Service on Linux](python-webapp.md).

-## Create your first pipeline

-::: moniker range=">=azure-devops-2020"

-New to Azure Pipelines?
-If so, then we recommend you try this section before moving on to other sections.

-::: moniker-end
+## Prerequisites

+You must have the following items in Azure DevOps:

+* A GitHub account where you can create a repository.
+[Create one for free](https://github.com).
+* An Azure DevOps organization and project.
+[Create one for free](../get-started/pipelines-sign-up.md).
+* An ability to run pipelines on Microsoft-hosted agents.
+You can either purchase a [parallel job](../licensing/concurrent-jobs.md) or you can request a free tier.

-### Get the code
+## 1 - Fork the sample code

 ::: moniker range="azure-devops-2019"

 Import this repo into your Git repo in Azure DevOps Server 2019: